ietf-gitwg/draft-ietf-git-github-wg-configuration/draft-ietf-git-github-wg-configuration.md

 interface to allow an administrator of an ietf-&lt;wgname&gt;-wg organization to request the creation of a new repository within that organization for a single document.
 The document authors would be identified as collaborators.
 The repository name would be the draft name.
-Ideally, the repository would be configured with an skeleton draft file, default CONTRIBUTING, LICENSE, and README files, and continuous integration support, in the vein of &lt;https://github.com/martinthomson/i-d-template&gt;.
+Ideally, the repository would be configured with a skeleton draft file, default CONTRIBUTING, LICENSE, and README files, and continuous integration support, in the vein of &lt;https://github.com/martinthomson/i-d-template&gt;.